dsenese/spotify-node-app/README.md

 This route will redirect you through the Spotify portal to login with a Spotify account.
 After logging in the Spotify will redirect you with a callback containing the access token where you can then make requests.

+## Securing API endpoints

+Authenticating the user with OAuth2 and rate limiting the amount of calls that user can make.
+Encrypting data being sent with TLS and using a reverse proxy on the server.
+Validating input and error handling to catch malicious input being sent or irregular behaviour with with API.